carlosmstelles/luxsoft/SlnSecondAssignment/README.md

 - I was going to use this solution:
 - Convert.ToInt32((((double)X % (double)Y) >= 0) ^ (((double)X % (double)Y) > 0) ^ (((double)X % (double)Y) < 0)) But I wasnt not sure if I could use Convert.

+### CallMod

+Method responsible to call the method that will divide X by Y.